|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 If the apples are not very sweet, or you have added significant water,add some sugar.
 If you add too much you will simply get very strong vinegar.
 If the apples don't contain enough sugar then the vinegar will be weak.

 If you have some yeast, add a little: dried bakers yeast is fine.
 If you don't have yeast - the apples already have natural, wild yeast on their skins.
-A little extra simply speeds things up!
-Yeast isn't vital to the process anyway - the bacteria can turn sugar straight to vinegar.
-Yeast probably works faster in softening the apple pieces.
+A little extra simply speeds things up! added yeast isn't vital to the process anyway as there are wild yeast spores.
+Yeast probably works faster in softening the apple pieces than do the bacteru=ia as yeast fermentation does not need air.

 You can also, if you have access to it, add some mother of vinegar.
 Again - the required bacteria are everywhere and you cannot exclude them, so extra mother is not a must!